American Tinnitus Association: Programs and resources

 The ATA provides tinnitus support groups to promote further awareness of tinnitus, improve treatments, and provide ongoing support for the 25 million Americans who experience tinnitus.
 In the United States, 22 independent tinnitus support groups provide an opportunity for people to share personal experiences and feelings, coping strategies, or firsthand information about tinnitus and treatments.
 For many people, a support group can fill a gap between medical treatment and the need for emotional support.

 Committees

 ATA's Scientific Advisory Committee (SAC) is composed of 17 tinnitus investigators that conduct peer reviews of the grant proposals received by the ATA.
 The most meritorious proposals are then forwarded to members of the ATA Board of Directors, who make the final funding decisions on these grants.

 The ATA's Board of Directors consists of those from the patient community who manifest tinnitus, healthcare providers who see tinnitus patients, i.e. audiologists, tinnitus researchers, and other advocates.
-Members of the board are influential in creating a non-profit organization that serves as a resource for tinnitus sufferers.
+Members of the board are influential in creating a non-profit organization that serves as a resource for people with tinnitus.